shirograhm/riot-items-tfm2/workshop_desc.md

 game to add the slot, because the game ships it.

 [h1] Planned Features [/h1]
-- More support items
+- 5th and 6th item slots.
-- Ability to edit values on the 30 base game items, in addition to the current config.json.
+- More support items.
 - Translations for other locales.
 - Various bugfixes.